Kislovodsk: History

-In 1803 Tsar Alexander I of Russia ordered the construction of the military station which became Kislovodsk.
-The site took its name from the many mineral springs around the city.
 The settlement gained town status in 1903.

-In the late 19th and early 20th centuries, Kislovodsk as a fashionable spa attracted many musicians, artists, and members of the Russian aristocracy.
 Several of the events in Mikhail Lermontov's 1840 novel A Hero of Our Time take place in Kislovodsk.

 Archaeology

-Numerous ancient settlements of the Koban culture (ca. 1100 to 400 BC) are found in the Kislovodsk city and its surroundings.
-They include the sites of Industria I, Sultan-gora I, Berezovka I, Berezovka II, Berezovka III, Berezovka IV, etc.
+Numerous settlements of the Koban culture (ca. 1100 to 400 BC) are found in the Kislovodsk city and its surroundings.
+They include the sites of Industria I, Sultan-gora I, Berezovka I, Berezovka II, Berezovka III, Berezovka IV.

 Administrative and municipal status

 Within the framework of administrative divisions, it is, together with seven rural localities, incorporated as the city of krai significance of Kislovodsk—an administrative unit with the status equal to that of the districts.
 As a municipal division, the city of krai significance of Kislovodsk is incorporated as Kislovodsk Urban Okrug.

+Geography

+The city is located in the North Caucasus region of Russia which is located between the Black and Caspian Seas.

 Climate

+In literature

+Several of the events in Mikhail Lermontov's 1840 novel A Hero of Our Time take place in Kislovodsk.